 In other words, New Year’s resolutions were an annual way to check up on one’s progress.

-I personally go with New Year’s resolutions goal setting rather than distinguishing between resolutions and goal settings.
+Treat it as a goal setting exercise rather than distinguishing between resolutions and goal settings.

 Personally, I use New Year’s resolutions to reflect on everything that went right (and wrong) in the previous year and to then make a plan for the following year based on the information I gathered from the past.